Jaimeloeuf/Promist/server/README.md

     - Exposes RESTful HTTP APIs for the CRUD operations
     - Exposes gRPC APIs/stubs for the logging services

+## Frontend Services / view engines
+- User view service:
+    - Service Dependencies:
+        - User/Auth/Token Service
+    - Service that wraps over the user service to render the user data for the client

 All the services can connect and talk to each other with a public/open list of APIs, or using a common event bus or message queue system

-Read more about the services in their respective README.md files in their directories.
+Read more about the services in their respective README files in their directories.

 ## How to run everything.

-Using the docker-compose.yaml file in this directory, use docker-compose to spin up all the services and establish connections between them.
+- Using the docker-compose.yaml file in this directory, use docker-compose to spin up all the services and establish connections between them.
-Alternatively, all the services have their own dockerfiles in their own directories, to build their images to run seperately.
+- Alternatively, all the services have their own dockerfiles in their own directories, to build their images to run seperately.
-If images built and ran independantly, you would need to manually provide the port connections to them via environmental variables.
+- If images built and ran independantly, you would need to manually provide the port connections to them via environmental variables.